-Compulsive gambling, or gambling addiction, is characterized as an impulse control disorder with features similar to other addictive disorders, without involving the use of an intoxicating drug and gambling addiction in South Florida is on the rise.
+Compulsive gambling, or gambling addiction, is an impulse control disorder with features similar to other addictive disorders.
+However, it’s without involving the use of an intoxicating drug.
+Gambling addiction in South FL is on the rise.
 It can occur in many forms but mainly appears in the following manner; lotteries, casinos, bookmaking, card rooms, and bingo.

-The estimated number of people who gamble socially and qualify for being diagnosed with a gambling addiction range from 2%-5%.
+The number of people who gamble socially and qualify for a gambling addiction diagnosis range from 2%-5%.
 Although this may not seem like a high number, in the United States alone, this percentage translates to affecting millions of people.

-Signs and symptoms of gambling addiction in South Florida are vast and include, but are not limited to, the following:
+Signs and symptoms of gambling addiction in South Florida are vast and include the following:

 – A return to gambling after a loss, in an effort to recoup

 – Gambling to try to escape problems, relieve sadness or anxiety